-Facilitator: Gagan Saini, MC Email: gaganis@columbia.ab.ca

-Class Time: Saturdays (8:30am - 5:00pm) Room: 805-114

-Credit: 3 Prerequisite: HSPD 110
+Facilitator: Crystal Smith, MSW, RSW Email: crystals@columbia.ab.ca Class Time: 5:30 PM - 9:30 PM (Mon/Wed) Room: 805-113 Credit: 3 Prerequisite: HSPD110

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
+Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
+Students are required to make arrangements to be present at the rescheduled class.